PAS Giannina F.C.: Recent years (2022–present)

 In the 2022–23 season, Thanasis Staikos took over, after a rather controversial decision from the club president, signing an inexperienced coach.
 PAS Giannina finished 11th on the regular season and took part on play out round.
 It finished on 9th after the end of play out.
 PAS started the 2023–24 in a very promising way, after beating A.E.
 Kifisia by 3–0 in the opening match, and an away draw against Panetolikos.
 However, lack of defensive stability, poor tactics and serious goalkeeper errors, PAS suffered shocking loses against Panseraikos, Volos, Lamia and A.E.
 Kifisia.
-Eventually, after a 13 games winless streak, Staikos resigned, becoming the first manager in 10 years to be replaced mid-season.After an awful season PAS Giannina finished on 14th and relegated to Super League Greece 2.
+Eventually, after a 13 games winless streak, Staikos resigned, becoming the first manager in 10 years to be replaced mid-season.
+After an awful season PAS Giannina finished on 14th and relegated to Super League Greece 2.

 In 2024–25, PAS had a mediocre run in the championship.
 It finished 3rd but it never managed to challenge for promotion.
 The club also changed two managers and finished the season with a caretaker manager.
 The owners imposed a payment freeze, leading to financial difficulties for the club.
 The club also received 7 transfer bans from FIFA.
 There was also a threat of the club dropping to the local amateur divisions.
 Negotiations took place regarding the transfer of ownership, but they failed to result in a deal.
 Just before the club's collapse, Nikos Siontis, the son of the team's former captain, stepped in to save the club.
 PAS also sold over 2,000 season tickets, despite the fact that it was still unclear whether the team would participate in the league and without having a squad in place.
 Even former players bought season tickets to support the club.
-The club also competed in the Greek Cup 2024–25 with only 12 players, mostly young, with the youngest being just 15 years old.
+The club also competed in the Greek Cup 2025–26 with only 12 players, mostly young, with the youngest being just 15 years old.
 Although there was no hope of winning, over 3,000 fans showed up at the stadium to support the team.
 The club reached agreements to restructure its debts, the transfer bans were removed, and it secured a license for the upcoming league.
+In 2025–26, PAS had a disappointing season and finished 9th in the regular season of the championship.
+In the play-outs, PAS managed only three wins and finished 4th, resulting in relegation to the Gamma Ethniki.
+The club continued to face financial difficulties throughout the season.